Wild roses

 Burnet rose (Rosa spinosissima): a low-growing rose smothered in simple white flowers all summer, followed by marble-sized gleaming round near-black hips through autumn.

-Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury and Welling for more information and advice about growing wild 'species' roses.
+Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury, Welling and Newport for more information and advice about growing wild 'species' roses.